Skip to main content

 Based on your connection method, refer to the corresponding method below for configuration:

-Replace /tmp/klipper_host_mcu after serial: with the searched USB ID.
+Replace /tmp/klipper_host_mcu after serial: with the found USB ID.

 Configuration Example: